icenando/predominant_colour_local/readme.markdown

 The CSV file will be saved inside this folder.

-## Limitations

-TODO: The CSV file folder path is specific for Macs and might not work on PCs.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.